moq-wg/moq-transport/draft-ietf-moq-transport.md

 that it has not yet sent.
 If the set of matching ANNOUNCE messages changes, the publisher sends the corresponding ANNOUNCE or UNANNOUNCE message.

-A subscriber cannot have overlapping namespace subscriptions outstanding at the same time.
-If a publisher receives a SUBSCRIBE_NAMESPACE with a Track Namespace Prefix that is a prefix of an earlier SUBSCRIBE_NAMESPACE request or vice versa, it MUST respond with SUBSCRIBE_ERROR, with error code SUBSCRIBE_NAMESPACE_OVERLAP.
+A subscriber cannot make overlapping namespace subscriptions on a single session.
+Within a session, if a publisher receives a SUBSCRIBE_NAMESPACE with a Track Namespace Prefix that is a prefix of an earlier SUBSCRIBE_NAMESPACE or vice versa, it MUST respond with SUBSCRIBE_NAMESPACE_ERROR, with error code SUBSCRIBE_NAMESPACE_OVERLAP.

 The publisher MUST ensure the subscriber is authorized to perform this